tasksched/tasksched/README.md

 The command `tasksched` allows three actions:

-- `workplan`: build an optimized work plan using project/resources/tasks info in input; the output is JSON data
+- `workplan`: build an optimized work plan using project/resources/tasks info in input; the output is YAML data (or JSON)
-- `text`: convert output of `workplan` action (JSON data) to text for display in the terminal (colors and unicode chars are used by default but optional).
+- `text`: convert output of `workplan` action to text for display in the terminal (colors and unicode chars are used by default but optional).
-- `html`: convert output of `workplan` action (JSON data) to HTML for display in a web browser (template and CSS can be customized).
+- `html`: convert output of `workplan` action to HTML for display in a web browser (template and CSS can be customized).

 ## Examples

-### Standard input and multiple JSON files
+### Standard input and multiple YAML files

-You can pipe content of JSON files as `tasksched` input.
+You can pipe content of YAML/JSON files as `tasksched` input.

 The following example uses:

 - another program called `extract-tasks` to extract tasks from a ticketing tool
-- a project configuration file (`project.json`)
+- a project configuration file (`project.yaml`)
-- a resources configuration file (`team.json`)
+- a resources configuration file (`team.yaml`)
-- an extra-tasks configuration file, these tasks are added to the tasks received on standard input (`extra_tasks.json`)
+- an extra-tasks configuration file, these tasks are added to the tasks received on standard input (`extra_tasks.yaml`)

 So you can build the work plan and convert it to text for display with this command:

 ```
-$ extract-tasks | tasksched workplan project.json team.json extra_tasks.json | tasksched text
+$ extract-tasks | tasksched workplan project.yaml team.yaml extra_tasks.yaml | tasksched text
 ```

 ### Build of work plan

-Example of JSON work plan:
+Example of YAML work plan:

 ```
-$ tasksched workplan examples/project_small.json | jq
-{
-  "workplan": {
-    "project": {
-      "name": "The small project",
-      "start": "2020-12-03",
-      "end": "2020-12-09",
-      "duration": 5,
-      "holidays_iso": "FRA",
-      "holidays": [],
-      "resources_use": 70
-    },
-    "resources": [
-      {
-        "id": "dev1",
-        "name": "Developer 1",
-        "assigned": [
-          {
-            "task": "1",
-            "duration": 5
-          }
-        ],
-        "assigned_tasks": [
-          {
-            "id": "1",
-            "title": "The first feature"
-          }
-        ],
-        "duration": 5,
-        "end": "2020-12-09",
-        "use": 100
-      },
-      {
-        "id": "dev2",
-        "name": "Developer 2",
-        "assigned": [
-          {
-            "task": "2",
-            "duration": 2
-          }
-        ],
-        "assigned_tasks": [
-          {
-            "id": "2",
-            "title": "The second feature"
-          }
-        ],
-        "duration": 2,
-        "end": "2020-12-04",
-        "use": 40
-      }
-    ],
-    "tasks": [
-      {
-        "id": "1",
-        "title": "The first feature",
-        "duration": 5,
-        "priority": 0,
-        "max_resources": 1
-      },
-      {
-        "id": "2",
-        "title": "The second feature",
-        "duration": 2,
-        "priority": 0,
-        "max_resources": 2
-      }
-    ]
-  }
-}
+$ tasksched workplan examples/project_small.yaml
+workplan:
+  project:
+    name: The small project
+    start: 2020-12-03
+    end: 2020-12-09
+    duration: 5
+    holidays_iso: FRA
+    holidays: []
+    resources_use: 70.0
+  resources:
+  - id: dev1
+    name: Developer 1
+    assigned:
+    - task: '1'
+      duration: 5
+    assigned_tasks:
+    - id: '1'
+      title: The first feature
+    duration: 5
+    end: 2020-12-09
+    use: 100.0
+  - id: dev2
+    name: Developer 2
+    assigned:
+    - task: '2'
+      duration: 2
+    assigned_tasks:
+    - id: '2'
+      title: The second feature
+    duration: 2
+    end: 2020-12-04
+    use: 40.0
+  tasks:
+  - id: '1'
+    title: The first feature
+    duration: 5
+    priority: 0
+    max_resources: 1
+  - id: '2'
+    title: The second feature
+    duration: 2
+    priority: 0
+    max_resources: 2
 ```

 ### Work plan as text